War Plan White: Outline

 The War Plans Division mandated that all plans be divided into two categories: Minor Emergencies and Major Emergencies.
 Minor Emergencies were considered "localized disturbances, in which the Federal Government may be called upon for assistance by competent state authorities," while Major Emergencies were considered "general disturbances developing from a series of minor emergencies in which interstate commerce, mails, or functions of government are interfered with" and in which "direct action" by the federal government would be required.
-For each corps area, a situation would considered a Minor Emergency if the troops available would be adequate enough to manage the disturbance.
+For each corps area, a situation would be considered a Minor Emergency if the troops available would be adequate enough to manage the disturbance.
 If the troops available would not be adequate enough to manage the situation, it could safely be considered a Major Emergency.
 The legality of federal forces being used at the discretion of state and local officials was a matter of concern within the higher echelons of the War Department (due to the Posse Comitatus Act).
 As a result, the plan was later revised to be in line with the law.

 Each corps area had specific missions that they were tasked with in the event of the invocation of War Plan White.
 For example, the mission of the Navy in this situation would be to protect all naval stations, magazines, and utilities, and would also be to station naval vessels in all important coastal towns and cooperate with local Army commanders.
 Surplus sailors and marines would subsequently be placed at the disposal of the Army.
 Planners of War Plan White believed that control of the railroads would be essential to orchestrating a successful coup d'état, and subsequently drafted contingency plans for moving essential supplies, such as food, into major population centers if important railroad networks were seized or sabotaged by insurgents.